FMMGroupVa/FMM/README.md

 ## Overview

 The FMM (Frequency Modulated Möbius) model is a nonlinear parametric regression approach designed to analyze nearly periodic, non-sinusoidal physiological time series, extracting key features encoded in time-varying oscillatory morphology.
-This method decomposes signals into harmonic functions, known as Möbius waves, which are characterized by four physiologically interpretable parameters:
+This method decomposes signals into harmonic functions, known as Möbius waves, which are characterized by four physiologically interpretable parameters: amplitude ($A$), location ($\alpha$), width/sharpness ($\omega$), and direction/symmetry $\beta$.

-- \( A \) (Amplitude): Measures the signal's magnitude.
-- \( \alpha \) (Location): Defines the phase shift of the wave.
-- \( \omega \) (Width/Sharpness): Captures the spread or concentration of the oscillation.
-- \( \beta \) (Direction/Symmetry): Indicates waveform asymmetry.

-The FMM model has demonstrated its effectiveness across various fields, including cardiology, neuroscience, and circadian biology, among many others.
+The FMM approach has demonstrated its effectiveness across various fields, including cardiology, neuroscience, and circadian biology, among many others.
 Readers may refer to Rueda, Larriba, and Peddada (2019), Rueda, Rodríguez-Collado, and Larriba (2021), and Rueda, Larriba, and Lamela (2021) for further details.

 ## FMM R package